HidroAysén: Film

-At the year 2010 was released the documentary 180 Degrees South: Conquerors of the Useless, which tell the journey of Jeff Johnson at the 2007 from California to the Corcovado Volcano in the Chilean Patagonia.
-In the film one can see a part of the manifestations of the local people, disgruntled with the project of the dams on the Baker River.
+The 2010 documentary 180 Degrees South: Conquerors of the Useless tells of the journey of Jeff Johnson in 2007 from California to the Corcovado Volcano in the Chilean Patagonia.
+In the film, one can see local people disgruntled with the project of the dams on the Baker River.

-A documentary that features point of views from both sides of the issue was released in 2011 by film maker Brian Lilla.
+A 2011 documentary, Patagonia Rising, by film maker Brian Lilla, features points of view from both sides of the issue.